wcrwcrwcr/FS-Depth-v1/README.md

 # FS-Depth-v1
-The pytorch implementation of the paper FS-Depth
+The pytorch implementation of the paper FS-Depth.

 Our code will be released soon.